-The commands to restore the NVRAM contents once the battery has been repaired are rather arcane but reasonably well documented.
+The commands to restore the NVRAM contents once the battery has been replaced are rather arcane but reasonably well documented.
 For my machine I needed to input the following commands:

 set-defaults